What you need to know about trade marks for mining equipment manufacturers

 Key takeaways

-In trade mark applications, the scope of protection is determined by the description of goods and services, not simply the Nice class selected, making precise drafting critical for mining equipment manufacturers.
+In trade mark applications, the scope of protection is determined by the description of goods and services, not simply the trade mark classes selected, making precise drafting critical for mining equipment suppliers and manufacturers.

-Mining equipment businesses should carefully tailor their trade mark specifications to reflect intended industries and use cases, as vague or overly general descriptions may limit their ability to oppose competitors or enforce their rights.
+Mining equipment businesses should carefully tailor their trade mark specifications to reflect intended industries and use cases, as overly general descriptions may limit their ability to oppose competitors’ trade mark applications or enforce their rights.

 When it comes to protecting a mining equipment brand, choosing the right description of goods and services is critical.
 The Nice Classification system adopted by Australia and New Zealand currently categorises goods and services into 45 classes for trade mark registration purposes, and selecting the wrong goods and services can leave key aspects of your business unprotected.
 For mining equipment manufacturers, classes relating to 6, 7, 9, 12, 37 and 42 are often the most relevant, but the boundaries between different classes can be less obvious than they seem.